The 37th EPF Annual Conference

 Thank you for your consideration.

-Registration for the conference in Florence is open now.
-For further information and registration please go to the website of our professional organizing partner
+For further information please go to the website of our professional organizing partner